db-ui/core/source/_patterns/01-elements/buttons/_buttons.md

 #### SCSS (recommended)

-Extend one of the size placeholders in case that you don't want the default (regular): `%size-Small` or `%size-Large`
+Extend one of the size placeholders in case that you don't want the default (medium): `%size-Small` or `%size-Large`

 #### HTML attribute

-You could set the different button sizes via the `data-size` attribute, the default is "regular" and is in that case optional.
+You could set the different button sizes via the `data-size` attribute, the default is "medium" and is in that case optional.

 ## Usability